mindful health

 Important note

 mindful health is not a substitute for psychotherapy or medical treatment.
 All content is intended for educational and preventive purposes only.
-If you are experiencing severe psychological distress, please seek professional support.
+If you are experiencing significant psychological distress, please seek professional support.